Film: A Nightmare on Elm Street 5: The Dream Child

-A Nightmare On Elm Street 5: The Dream Child is the fifth Nightmare On Elm Street film, released in the year 1989.Because of his mother's restless spirit is still trapped on earth, Freddy Krueger "finds the key" to return to the teens' dreamscapes.
+A Nightmare On Elm Street 5: The Dream Child is the fifth Nightmare On Elm Street film, released in the year 1989.Because of his mother's restless spirit being trapped on earth, Freddy Krueger "finds the key" to return to the teens' dreamscapes.
 As if that wasn't enough, he also decides to enter the real world by possessing Alice's baby, who is yet to be born, feeding him the souls of those whom he has killed.

 This film provides examples of:

 Adults Are Useless: Greta's mother Racine, who is downright unsympathetic to the fact that her daughter has lost close friends.

 Also the scene of Greta's death.
 In the real world it appears as though she's violently choking, yet her mother and the people at the dinner party all simply stare at her.
 It isn't until she falls face first into her salad, dead, that her mother and the party-goers check if she's alright.

 Hidden Depths: Greta, a rich girl who hopes to be a model and is at odds with her domineering mother Racine.
 Following Dan Jordan's death, it cuts to a scene of Greta looking at his picture in the yearbook and crying over it.
 This gives her depth in the sense that she truly cared about Dan, and her friends, and was more than a total knockout.